EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 {% endform %}
 ```

 That's it.

-Liquid Ajax Cart rerenders sections with a `data-ajax-cart-section` container after user's cart state is changed, intercepts all product forms submitions and sends ajax requests instead.
+Liquid Ajax Cart requests new HTML for all the sections with a `data-ajax-cart-section` container after user's cart state is changed.

+Also Liquid Ajax Cart intercepts all product forms submitions and sends ajax requests instead.

 ## Demo
 [liquid-ajax-cart.myshopify.com](https://liquid-ajax-cart.myshopify.com/) — the store uses "Minimal" theme and Liquid Ajax Cart on top.
 The theme is from the Shopify free themes list and it doesn't have any ajax-cart related functionality out of the box.